rlawton512/bamazon/README.md

 The app performs two functions:

 **1. Customer**
-    1 The app is designed to fulfill Customer product orders 1 It will prompt the customer to make a purchase selection and a quantity amount 1 Based on price and quantity, the app will display the total amount for the purchase 1 Inventory will be decreased by the amount purchased by the Customer 1 'Insufficient quantity' will display if the customer tries to purchase more than what's available.
+    * Item 1 The app is designed to fulfill Customer product orders
+    * Item 2 It will prompt the customer to make a purchase selection and a quantity amount
+    * Item 3 Based on price and quantity, the app will display the total amount for the purchase
+    * Item 4 Inventory will be decreased by the amount purchased by the Customer
+    * Item 5 'Insufficient quantity' will display if the customer tries to purchase more than what's available.

 **2. Manager**
     * The app will prompt the Manager to select an action: